MrJuice3046/Aternos24-7-HostingBot/README.md

+Here’s a revised version of your README with that addition included naturally:

+---

 # Aternos24-7-HostingBot

 A Minecraft bot that helps keep an **Aternos server online** by automatically joining it using a **Mineflayer-based bot**.